 - Linearity: If there is a suspected nonlinear effect, budget for runs to explore for curvature and also make sure the inference space is large enough to detect the nonlinear effect.

 The general notation to designate a fractional factorial design is:

 • k is the number of factors to be investigated.

 • p designates the fraction of the design.

 • 2k-p is the number of runs.
 For example, a 25 design requires thirty-two runs, a 25-1 (or 24) design requires sixteen runs (a half-fractional design), and a 25-2 (or 23) design requires eight runs (a quarter-fractional design).

 • R is the resolution.

-Coding is the representation of the settings picked in standardized format.
-Coding allows for clear comparison of the effects of the chosen factors.
+Coding is the representation of the settings picked in a standardized format.
+Coding allows for a clear comparison of the effects of the chosen factors.
 The design matrix for 2k factorials is usually shown in standard order.
-The Yates standard order has the first factor alternate low settings, then high settings, throughout the runs.
+The Yates standard order has the first-factor alternate low settings, then high settings, throughout the runs.
 The second factor in the design alternates two runs at the low setting, followed by two runs at the high setting.

 The low level of a factor is designated with a “-” or -1 and the high level is designated with a “+” or 1.